- First customers of all-electric vans taking deliveries in New York and California

 The all-electric Lightning product features a state-of-the-art, liquid-cooled Lithium-Ion battery from a volume-ready world-class battery supplier that can be fast-charged in 30 minutes on DC fast charging and in six hours with Level 2 charging.
 Depending on battery option and drive cycle, LightningElectric has a payload capacity of up to 4,000 pounds.

 Last month, Lightning Systems announced that it has developed a hydrogen fuel cell version of the LightningElectric developed in partnership with several industry partners that will extend the range of the vehicle to over 200 miles.
-The fuel cell uses hydrogen to charge the electric batteries for a longer-range zero emissions fleet solution.
+The fuel cell uses hydrogen to charge the electric batteries for a longer-range zero emission fleet solution.
 This product will be available in summer 2018 with a focus on the California market where significant vouchers for fuel cell vehicles and infrastructure are available.

 LightningAnalytics, a new cloud-based analytics system that provides drive, route and predictive vehicle health scoring for maximum range and efficiency, is available as an option with every Lightning Systems vehicle.
 The analytics system provides fleets with real-time information to operate their fleet at peak efficiency.